The 26th Hokin Honors Exhibition

-Over winter of 2019, I was selected by Illustration department faculty members Chris Eliopoulos and Chris Arnold to represent our department in the 26th Hokin Honors Exhibition.
-I gratefully accepted and began to work on my ideas for what I wanted to show.
+Over winter of 2018, I was selected by Illustration program faculty members Chris Eliopoulos and Chris Arnold to represent our program in the 26th Hokin Honors Exhibition.

-I settled on the theme of human influenced environmental issues, so I titled the three works altogether as Causing Disaster.
-At the exhibit, these were printed 3x4' (36x48") on heavy Photo Matte paper.
+I chose to make work on the theme of human influenced environmental issues, so I titled the three works altogether as Causing Disaster.
+The three works were printed 3x4' (36x48") on heavy Photo Matte paper.

 Wildfires have ravaged California, with some of the worst we’ve seen coming from last year.
 A combination of widespread drought and bark beetle infestation of oak trees have exacerbated this issue, producing powerful blazes that have caused significant ecological damage.